Chart Color Schemes

 Employment

-The workforce participation rate is 63.5%, compared to Rest of Qld's 59.1%.
-Employment is concentrated in health care & social assistance, retail trade, and accommodation & food.
-Health care & social assistance has particularly notable concentration, with employment levels at 1.2 times the regional average.
-Conversely, agriculture, forestry & fishing shows lower representation at 0.9% versus the regional average of 4.5%.
+As of September 2025, there are 5,431 residents employed, with an unemployment rate of 4.6%, which is 0.5% higher than the Rest of Qld's rate of 4.1%.
+Workforce participation stands at 63.5%, slightly higher than the Rest of Qld's 59.1%.
+Employment is concentrated in health care & social assistance, retail trade, and accommodation & food services.
+Notably, employment in health care & social assistance is at 1.2 times the regional average, while agriculture, forestry & fishing shows lower representation at 0.9% compared to the regional average of 4.5%.

 Frequently Asked Questions - Employment